 Despite its size, the Ross-Broadway Branch Library excels with its Featured Titles program, reducing wait times for bestsellers.
 They also host Coffee Connections, where members and those experiencing homelessness can enjoy coffee, donuts, and conversation.

 Additionally, their seed exchange program promotes sustainability, helping save money and diversify urban gardens.
-Any seed type can be picked up or dropped off here.
+Any seed type can be picked up or dropped off over there.

 Where: 33 E. Bayaud Ave, Denver, CO 80209